bhauman/figwheel-main/docs/quick_start.md

   "Cruel")
 ```

-The file layout should be of your project should now be:
+The file layout of your project should now be:

 ```shell
 hello-cljs